 Naldo also provided for the Royal Blues at the other end of the pitch, with seven goals matching his joint-best total in the Bundesliga, and making him the top-scoring defender in the league during the campaign.
-Now, having helped Schalke to a second-place finish last season, Naldo knows he can go again.
+Having helped Schalke to a second-place finish last season, Naldo knew he could go again.

-"My goal was to qualify for the Champions League, we did that, and I would be crazy if I missed it,” Naldo told German sports magazine Kicker.
+"My goal was to qualify for the Champions League, we did that, and I would be crazy if I missed it,” Naldo, who has played both of Schalke's UEFA Champions League group stage games this season, told German sports magazine Kicker.
 "I felt very well, but I’m at an age now where one has to pay close attention to his body both mentally, but especially physically.

 “I believe I can play for two or even three years in the Bundesliga, if I continue to take good care of my body.”